 Tobacco Control Program

-The Tobacco Control Program includes 16 members from 6 academic departments in the UCSF Schools of Medicine, Nursing, and Pharmacy.
-The overarching goal of the Program is to eradicate the use of tobacco and tobacco-induced cancer and other diseases worldwide.
+The Tobacco Control Program includes 31 members from 6 academic departments in the UCSF Schools of Medicine, Nursing, and Pharmacy.
+The overarching goal of the HDFCCC Tobacco Control Program is to reduce the burden of cancer caused by tobacco, locally, in the catchment area, and globally.

-The Tobacco Control Program conducts research under five themes:
+The Tobacco Control Program conducts research under three themes:

 The Tobacco Control Program is the focal point for UCSF scientists in disciplines ranging from the molecular biology of nicotine addiction through political science.
 These scientists combine their efforts to eradicate the use of tobacco and tobacco-induced cancer and other diseases worldwide.
 A strong theme is that science-driven policy and public health interventions are key to ending the tobacco epidemic, as well as biological and clinical science.
 The role of the tobacco industry has been an important focus.